 Preparing for Diverse Business with Alliant

-Now that the importance of diversity in the workplace is clear, getting an education that prioritizes diversity and inclusivity will help you prepare to enter the world of business.
+Now that the importance of diversity in the workplace is more clear, getting an education that prioritizes diversity and inclusivity may help better prepare you to enter the world of business.

-Alliant International University offers a variety of undergraduate, graduate, and non-degree seeking academic programs that are beneficial to all aspects of business.
+Alliant International University is reputable for its business degrees and offers masters in organizational psychology as well as a variety of undergraduate, graduate, and non-degree seeking academic programs that are beneficial to all aspects of business.
 Alliant has also won the Higher Education Excellence in Diversity Award (HEED) several times, has programs that directly benefit diverse groups, and accredited business degrees with flexible scheduling, committing to a diverse student body, and future leaders in the workforce.

 - “What Is Diversity in the Workplace and Why Should You Care?,” Knowledge Leader - Colliers Commercial Real Estate Blog, accessed December 14, 2021, https://knowledge-leader.colliers.com/editor/what-is-diversity-in-the-w…;

 - Matt Krentz et al., “Fixing the Flawed Approach to Diversity,” United States - EN (United States - EN), accessed December 14, 2021, https://www.bcg.com/en-us/publications/2019/fixing-the-flawed-approach-…;

 - “Diversity in the Workplace: Workplace Diversity,” PeopleScout, accessed December 14, 2021, https://www.peoplescout.com/insights/managing-diversity-in-workplace/.